From understanding expenses to starting a limited company, our downloadable business guides can help you.

 A company financial year starts on the day after the previous financial year ended or, in the case of a new company, on the day of incorporation.
 Financial years are determined by reference to an Accounting Reference Period (ARPs).
 The financial period ends on the accounting reference date.

 For all new companies, the first accounting reference date is the last day of the month in which its first anniversary falls.
 The following years accounting reference dates will automatically be on the same date each year.
-A company may make its accounts up to 7 days either side of their accounting reference date.
 There’s more information on company accounts in our article: Year end accounts checklist.

 The company tax return – which includes the corporation tax return – must be done on an annual basis using the incorporation date as the point of reference.